echo-devnull/signal_proxy/README.md

 # Signal Proxy

 Running a Signal proxy for the people in Iran to connect and talk to each other again.
-Freedom os Speech is important.
+Freedom of Speech is important.

 ## Requirements